 He was knight of Peckleton and Stapleton-in-Barwell, Leicester and son of William Moton (knight)

 (14) William Moton

-He knight of Peckleton, Leicestershire and Stoke-Mandeville, Buckinghamshire and married Agnes
+He was knight of Peckleton, Leicestershire and Stoke-Mandeville, Buckinghamshire and married Agnes

 (15) Robert Moton

 He was knight of Peckleton, Leicestershire and Cheadle, Staffordshire; knight of the shire for Leicestershire, sheriff of Warwickshire and Leicestershire; he married Margaret or Margery Mallory (daughter of Anketil Mallory, knight of Kirkby Mallory, Leicestershire)